vitamins for muscle building

 Vitamin D is also essential for testosterone production—a key hormone for building and maintaining muscle.
 One study linked vitamin D levels with decreased T levels (3).

-When exposed to the sun, your skin can manufacture its own vitamin D. You can also increase your levels by eating salmon, mackerel, herring, mushrooms, butter, cream, and egg yolks.
+When exposed to the sun, your skin can manufacture its own vitamin D. You can also increase vitamin D supplementation by eating salmon which contains fatty acids, mackerel, herring, mushrooms, butter, cream, and egg yolks.

-Free radicals can wreak havoc on precious muscle, resulting in breakdown.
-Besides promoting muscle growth and inhibiting decline vitamin E provides a host of other benefits for cardiovascular, immune, and eye health.
+Vitamin E also provides a host of other benefits for cardiovascular, immune, and eye health.

 One recent study suggests vitamin E supplements may interfere with strength gains (4), so stick to vitamin E foods like nuts and seeds.